 Window closing for Cardinals' old guys as youthful Rams rip Arizona apart

-After the Arizona Cardinals put the Tampa Bay Buccaneers to the sword behind the experienced legs of Adrian Peterson, head coach Bruce Arians expressed his enjoyment in coaching "old guys".
+LONDON — After the Arizona Cardinals put the Tampa Bay Buccaneers to the sword in Week 6 behind the experienced legs of Adrian Peterson, coach Bruce Arians expressed his enjoyment in coaching "old guys."

 Just a week later, and Arians may be pining for some more of the exuberance of youth on his roster after the Cardinals' season was effectively left in tatters courtesy of a crushing 33-0 defeat to the Los Angeles Rams, led by the youngest head coach in NFL history in 31-year-old Sean McVay, at Twickenham.